h3li0p4us3/YoutubeDownloader/README.md

 # How to use ?
 ---
+1. open .sln file & Build project
-1. open YoutubeDownloader.exe
+2. open YoutubeDownloader.exe
-2. put your youtube video link
+3. put your youtube video link
-3. press download
+4. press download
-4. select folder & wait to finish
+5. select folder & wait to finish
-5. open target Folder & enjoy
+6. open target Folder & enjoy

 ## In progress
 ---